Yoctol/bottender/examples/browser-only/README.md

 ## Idea of This Example

-This example is a simple bot running on your browser.
+This example is a bot running in your browser.
-It shows how to build a frontend bot (no server) with React.
+It shows how to build a frontend bot (no server) with Bottender and React.